natdosan/natdosan.github.io/comparing_wav_files.md

 We appreciate all contributions to this project.
 If you would like to contribute, please open an issue or submit a pull request on the project's GitHub repository.

-This is your group repo for your final project for COGS108.

-This repository is private, and is only visible to the course instructors and your group mates; it is not visible to anyone else.

-Template notebooks for each component are provided.
-Only work on the notebook prior to its due date.
-After each submission is due, move onto the next notebook (For example, after the proposal is due, start working in the Data Checkpoint notebook).

-This repository will be frozen on the final project due date.
-No further changes can be made after that time.

-Your project proposal and final project will be graded based solely on the corresponding project notebooks in this repository.

-Template Jupyter notebooks have been included, with your group number replacing the XXX in the following file names.
-For each due date, make sure you have a notebook present in this repository by each due date with the following name (where XXX is replaced by your group number):

 - `ProjectProposal_groupXXX.ipynb`
 - `DataCheckpoint_groupXXX.ipynb`